 There are several ways to get broadband if you don’t have a phone or access to a landline.
 With full fibre being rolled out across the country and more providers offering mobile broadband, the choice is greater than ever.

 4G and 5G mobile broadband is becoming more widely available.

-The technology that provides mobile broadband is the same as your mobile phone, so many mobile networks offer mobile broadband via mobile dongles and 4G SIMs.
+The technology that provides mobile broadband is the same as your mobile phone and many mobile networks offer mobile broadband via mobile dongles and 4G and 5G SIMs.

 Bear in mind that if your mobile phone signal is bad where you live, you’re likely to get a poor mobile broadband signal, too.

 Full fibre broadband is delivered to your door using fibre-optic cables, so you do not need a landline.

 If you can’t get fibre broadband where you live, and your mobile coverage isn’t good, you could opt for satellite broadband.

 Although speeds from some satellite connections are slow, it’s useful because it’s available anywhere in Ireland, including rural areas, and doesn’t depend on cables or telephone lines.

 Starlink is Ireland’s newest satellite broadband operator owned by the company SpaceX, and provides reliable, fast internet to areas that struggle with connectivity.

 It works by using multiple, small satellites that are closer to the earth than usual, and promises lag-free speeds of up to 220 Mbps, with a majority of users experiencing speeds around 150 Mbps.